 Karen is passionate about ensuring that employees achieve their full potential and her proudest achievements are the people she has mentored, managed and supported over the years.
 This passion was extended during her time working with the David Young Academy, initially with their six formers providing work placements for internships.
 Karen was so impressed by the enthusiasm and potential of these young people that she went on to take a more active role with the school and joined the Local Governing body.
 Within a short space of time she was elected Chair of the LGB and became a Trustee on the Board of the Leaf Multi Academy Trust.

-The trustees can be contacted via the PA to the Chief Executive and Executive Principal at secretary@hopelearningtrust.
+The trustees can be contacted via the Executive Assistant of Hope Learning Trust York at secretary@hopelearningtrust.

 |Name||Date of appointment||Term of office/resignation date||Area of Expertise/Responsibility within the Trust|